sruenwg/topojson-validation/README.md

 This repository aims to provide convenience tools for validating TopoJSON data.

 In this monorepo:
-- `@sruenwg/topojson-tests`: A set of valid/invalid TopoJSON test cases
+- `topojson-tests`: A set of valid/invalid TopoJSON test cases
-- `@sruenwg/topojson-schema`: JSON Schemas for TopoJSON
+- `topojson-schema`: JSON Schemas for TopoJSON
-- `@sruenwg/topojson-valibot`: Valibot schemas for TopoJSON
+- `topojson-valibot`: Valibot schemas for TopoJSON

 All definitions and test cases in this project are intended to reflect the [official TopoJSON specification](https://github.com/topojson/topojson-specification) as much as possible.
 Where the specification is unclear, as a general principle, this project tries to err on the side of being permissive rather than falsely flag errors.